 - 1. In the MMC Snap-in for managing Certificate Templates for Microsoft CA, select properties for the KRA template. - 2.
-On the Cryptography, tab ensure that Provider Category is set to Legacy Cryptographic Service Provider, not to Key Storage Provider.
+On the Cryptography tab, set the Provider Category to Legacy Cryptographic Service Provider (for CSP) or Key Storage Provider (for CNG/KSP).